tduffy49/fall2017-cs170proj/README.md

 ## Details

 After all input files have been submitted, we will release a subset of the harder problems in a zip file for you to run your algorithm on.
-We have released starter code to parse input files in the Python Scriptsolver.py.
+We have released starter code to parse input files in the Python Script `solver.py`.

 In this phase, you will submit output files for each input file released.
-Each output file must be named output#.outwhere#is the number of the corresponding input file.
-For instance, the output to the file input13.inmust be namedoutput13.out.
-All of your output files must be zipped in a folder named outputsand uploaded to Gradescope.
-We will provide you with a Python scriptoutputvalidator.py that will validate the format of your output file, and print how many constraints you have satisfied for that problem.
+Each output file must be named `output#.out` where *#* is the number of the corresponding input file.
+For instance, the output to the file `input13.in` must be named `output13.out`.
+All of your output files must be zipped in a folder named `outputs` and uploaded to Gradescope.
+We will provide you with a Python script `outputvalidator.py` that will validate the format of your output file, and print how many constraints you have satisfied for that problem.
 In addition, we will be running a live anonymous leader board for groups to see how they are doing in comparison to other groups in the class.